Skip to content

 1. Select the root note

-2. Red lines show all dependents
+2. Dependency lines show all relationships:

 3. Edit the root's frequency

-4. Watch all connected notes update instantly
+4. Watch all connected notes update on save

 Tempo Hierarchies